A firm favourite in my family served warm or cold, my wife’s aka Nanny’s bread pudding is the best.

 Notes

 For a more succulent pudding or if your mixed dried fruit is too dry.
-Plump them up by rehydrating them before using in baking.
+Plump them up by rehydrating them before using them in baking.

 BREAD PUDDING: wife just made it. just how i remember it. great recipe ! 👍